Felitaur Site

 - use tar to untar and unzip the package

-- cd into portsentry-2.0b1 and use pico or vi to open portsentry.conf
+- cd into portsentry-2.0b1 and use vim to open portsentry.conf

-- Change the interface address to your ip (use ifconfig to find)
+- Change the INTERFACE_ADDRESS="yourIPhere " to your IP address (use ifconfig to find)

 - search for "iptables"